 Binnein Mor, June 2009, © Bob Wightman

 This is the Scottish equivalent of the BGR with a circuit of 24 peaks in 24 hours involving some 60 miles and 28000' ascent.
 Starting from Glen Nevis Youth Hostel it takes in the Mamores, the Loch Treig munros, the Grey Corries, the Aanochs, Carn Mor Dearg and Ben Nevis.
 Ramsay first completed it in 1978 as an extension of Philip Tranter's Round of 19 munros in 1964.
 Although the shortest round of the UK Big 3 it is widely regarded as the toughest due to the limited support points, its high remote terrain and its more testing navigation.
 There is a CRR website providing route details, advice, history and a record of all finishers - see link below.
 See also the link to Finlay Wild's record-breaking run in 2020.

 Links and Further Information

-The official comprehensive guide to the round
+A comprehensive guide to the route

-An overview of the CRR, BGR and PBR.
+An overview of the Big 3 challenges

 Where there is a recorder please contact them to log your completion.
 In addition, or if there isn't a recorder, you are invited to share your experience on the gofar facebook page to encourage and inspire other runners to have a go!